Freshmen Learn Power of Service

 Hechinger was impressed by his first two days at Wabash and by the quality he sees in his classmates.
 "Everybody at Wabash is so nice," Hechinger said.
 "You couldn’t meet a better group of guys.
 Wabash does a really great job of getting the guys in here and knowing the right type of guys they want here."

-The Montgomery County Animal Welfare League was appeciative of the Wabash men who came to give the shelter's animals some individual attention.
+The Montgomery County Animal Welfare League was appreciative of the Wabash men who came to give the shelter's animals some individual attention.

 The young men bathed dogs, cleaned up areas, and walked the shelter's animals.